California Climate Accountability Package: SB 219 & AB 2311

-California has long been at the vanguard of US environmental policy.
-In September 2023, the state became the first US state to pass climate disclosure regulations under the California Climate Accountability Package, which requires companies that do business in California regardless of where they are located to report on their emissions, climate risks, and carbon offsets.
+California has long led the way on U.S. environmental policy.
+In September 2023, it became the first state to pass comprehensive climate disclosure legislation through the California Climate Accountability Package, requiring companies doing business in the state—regardless of their headquarters—to report on emissions, climate risks, and carbon offsets.

 Key Takeaways

-• The California Climate Accountability Package is the most far-reaching climate rule in the US and will be the first to be adopted.
+• The California Climate Accountability Package is the most comprehensive climate disclosure legislation in the U.S.

-• It will require companies doing business in California to meet certain thresholds to report on their Scope 1, 2, and 3 emissions (SB 253), climate risks (SB 261), and voluntary carbon offsets (AB 1305).
+• It requires companies doing business in California to report on emissions (SB 253), climate risks (SB 261), and carbon offsets (AB 1305).

 What is the California Accountability Package?

-• SB 261, Greenhouse Gases: Climate-related Financial Risk: A rule requiring companies that do business in California and have more than $500 million in annual revenue to report on their climate risks and opportunities beginning in 2026 and every second year after that.
+• SB 261: Greenhouse Gases: Climate-related Financial Risk – A rule requiring companies that do business in California and have more than $500 million in annual revenue to report on their climate risks and opportunities before the start of 2026 and every second year after that.

 To address changes in the proposals from California Governor Gavin Newsom, all the bills were amended in 2024.
 SB 253 and SB 261 merged to SB 219, and AB 1305 became AB 2311: